DivyumKinger/UPI_Without_Internet/README.md

 ## What's NOT real (and what would change for production)

-This is a teaching demo.
+This is a learning demo.
 To make it production-grade you'd swap these things:

 | What's in the demo | What it would be in production |
 |---|---|